-One of the Hatchery’s strategies is to create new opportunities for West Virginia’s business .
-For example, in 2019, The Hatchery project was an organizing partner for the West Virginia Automotive Supply Chain Expo.
-Including over 85 local manufacturers, suppliers, and other businesses related to the automotive supply chain, the Expo’s objective was to facilitate business-to-business networking to help meet local demand.
+One opportunity for manufacturers dislocated by the coal industry?
+Appalachia’s automotive sector.
+In 2019, The Hatchery served as an organizing partner for the West Virginia Automotive Supply Chain Expo.
+This event hosted 85 local manufacturers, suppliers, and other businesses related to the automotive supply chain, ultimately facilitating business-to-business networking and forging paths to new partnerships.
 As a result of the Expo, Sogefi, a world leader in auto parts manufacturing, added three new West Virginia companies to its supply chain.